 - 2 tablespoons Parmesan cheese, grated

 - Break off tough ends of asparagus.
 Place on a baking sheet and drizzle with olive oil.
 Season with salt to taste and generously with pepper.
-Toss to fully coat.
+Toss to coat fully.

 - Spread asparagus in a single layer on baking sheet.
 Sprinkle with garlic and Parmesan cheese.

-- Roast in a 400 F oven for about 8 to 10 minutes or until tender yet crisp.
+- Roast in the oven for about 8 to 10 minutes or until tender yet crisp.
 Serve immediately.